Parabolic Homogenization with an Interface: Introduction and main results

 Moreover, we also investigate the interior Lipschitz estimates via compactness argument \cite{MR910954,MR978702}.
-Due to the classical parabolic theory, it is easy to see that, if $\widehat{A}$ is a constant matrix satisfying the ellipticity condition $(1.3)$, then $u_0$ has better regularity if $f$ sufficiently regular, which implies that $u_\varepsilon$ inherits the medium-scale regularity property of the solution $u_0$ due to compactness.
+Due to the classical parabolic theory, it is easy to see that if $\widehat{A}$ is a constant matrix satisfying the ellipticity condition $(1.3)$, then $u_0$ enjoys better regularity for $f$ sufficiently regular, which implies that, due to compactness, $u_\varepsilon$ inherits the medium-scale regularity property of the solution $u_0$.
 Back to our setting with an interface, due to the $H$-convergence, we need also to find a suitable regularity of $u_0$ that $u_\varepsilon$ can inherit for small $\varepsilon$.
 Then, following the ideas of \cite[Theorem 5.1]{MR3361284} and \cite[Theorem 4.1]{MR3974127}, we can also obtain the uniform interior Lipschitz estimates.